 In order to ensure compliance with federal and state laws and regulations -- including 18 U.S.C.
-1519 and the Sarbanes-Oxley Act - it is strongly recommended that chapters or councils with staff (or those large enough to be required to file a Form 990) adopt a formal document retention policy.
+1519 and the Sarbanes-Oxley Act - it is strongly recommended that chapters or councils with staff or those large enough to be required to file a Form 990 adopt a formal document retention policy.
 Many chapters and councils could benefit from such a policy in order to prohibit criminal destruction, alteration or cover-up of records; eliminate accidental or innocent destruction of records; as well as facilitate chapter or council operations by promoting efficiency and freeing up valuable storage space.
-For a sample policy, please contact volunteer operations staff.
+There is a sample document retention policy in the Tacklebox.

-Chapter 11: Other Policies and Requirements
+Chapter 11: Other Policies & Requirements